datagrok-ai/admetica/README.md

 ## Comparison of Admetica and Novartis models

+We conducted the comparison for two main reasons:

+- To explore the potential of using the surrogate dataset to enrich our predictions.
+- To benchmark the performance of the Novartis machine learning model against our own results.

-For the comparison, we utilized the surrogate dataset provided in the paper [Application of machine learning models for property prediction to targeted protein degraders](https://www.nature.com/articles/s41467-024-49979-3).
-This dataset includes publicly available structures and their predicted properties generated by the Novartis machine learning model.
+For this, we utilized the surrogate dataset from the paper [Application of machine learning models for property prediction to targeted protein degraders](https://www.nature.com/articles/s41467-024-49979-3), which includes publicly available structures and their predicted properties generated by the Novartis model.

 ### Cytochrome P450